 Ozzie doesn’t know how to navigate life without Tommy, and soon he suspects that something else is going on: that the universe is shrinking.

-When Ozzie is paired up with new student Calvin on a physics project, he begins to wonder if Calvin could somehow be involved.
-But the more time they spend together, the harder it is for him to deny the feelings developing between them, even if he still loves Tommy.
+When Ozzie is paired up with the reclusive and secretive Calvin for a physics project, it’s hard for him to deny the feelings developing between them, even if he still loves Tommy.

 But Ozzie knows there isn’t much time left to find Tommy—that once the door closes, it can’t be opened again.
-And he’s determined to keep it open as long as it takes to get his boyfriend back.
+And he’s determined to keep it open as long as possible.

 Shaun David Hutchinson is the author of numerous books for young adults, including The Past and Other Things That Should Stay Buried, The Apocalypse of Elena Mendoza, At the Edge of the Universe, and We Are the Ants.
 He also edited the anthologies Violent Ends and Feral Youth and wrote the memoir Brave Face, which chronicles his struggles with depression and coming out during his teenage years.
 He lives in Seattle, where he enjoys drinking coffee, yelling at the TV, and eating cake.
 Visit him at ShaunDavidHutchinson.com or on Twitter @ShaunieDarko.